DrorHarari/keypirinha-ppl/README.md

 ...
 ```

 The default Windows Shell protocol for calling a phone number is the TEL: protocol, and the default protocol for emailing is the MAILTO: protocol.
-The call_protocol, cell_protocol and mail_protocol items in the Ppl configuration file can be used to select a different protocol handler.
+The call_protocol and mail_protocol items in the Ppl configuration file can be used to select a different protocol handler.
 For example, to force cell calls to explicitly use Skype change the configuration as follow:

 ```
 [main]